scssyworks/silkrouter/README.md

 });
 ```

-### Handle query strings using "param" and "deparam"
+### Handling query strings with "param" and "deparam" functions

 Param creates are query string from an object.
 Deparam just reverses it.